Ryuichi-Student/Copilot-For-Business/README.md

 Use pipreqs --force ./ to generate requirements.txt after new install.

 Use streamlit run frontend/Welcome.py to run the app or streamlit run frontend/development.py for testing.

+To test we need to run tox:
+  First run: install all requirements_dev and requirements (pip install -r __name__) Then run: pytest or tox from root directory

+Testing convention:
+  All under test directory
+  Add appropriate tests before every push